awslabs/iac-devtools-cli-for-cdk/README.md

 ### 1/ Install the repository globally

-This npm package is published to public npm under @aws/cdk-powertools-cli

-To install directly from the git source you can also use the command below, but we recommend using the npm repository.
+To install directly from the git source you can also use the command below.
+Coming soon this will be available via npm.

 ```sh
 npm i -g https://github.com/aws-samples/cdk-powertools-cli.git